 2.1.
 The application seeks planning permission for the erection of two dwellings on land to the rear of 1 and 2 Willop Close, Dymchurch.
-A detailed description of the proposed development (including drawing extracts) and the site and its surroundings (including
+A detailed description of the proposed development (including drawing extracts) and the site and its surroundings (including photographs), the relevant planning history for the site, a list of consultation responses, and a list of the relevant planning policies are set out in full within the original report to committee, attached here as Appendix 1.

-- photographs), the relevant planning history for the site, a list of consultation responses, and a list of the relevant planning policies are set out in full within the original report to committee, attached here as Appendix 1. - 2.2.
-As set out above, Members voted to defer determination of the application from the March meeting to enable officers to explore with the applicant the potential for additional conditions to be attached, securing pumped surface water drainage from the site to discharge within the Willop Basin.
+2.2.
+As set out above, Members voted to defer determination of the application from the March meeting to enable officers to explore with the applicant the potential for additional conditions to be attached, securing pumped surface water drainage from the site to discharge within the Willop Basin, and from the July meeting to enable further investigation of flood risk issues.
 This matter is discussed in detail below.